ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 aud our names will svun be forgotten,
 Days will lo move and
 laughter will be heard in the very «hasm-
-ber in which we died; and the
+ber in which we died; and t
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_saturday-evening-post_1874-11-14_54_16&#0036;2/pct:77.682737,67.786885,13.802488,12.691257/,600/0/default.jpg"/>
 </td>